Sourcing and Suppliers

 - Audits and quarterly meetings with key suppliers, as part of supplier management

 Due to the enforcement of Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Securities and Exchange Commission (SEC) now requires many of Vaisala’s key customers to report on Conflict Minerals to the SEC.
 As a supplier, we are therefore required to declare any conflict minerals in our products and be able to show their origin.

-Suppliers to Vaisala must ensure that proper precautions are taken in order not to source any materials that have their origin in conflict areas, currently including but not limited to the tin, tungsten, tantalum, and gold mined in the Democratic Republic of Congo (DRC) or in adjoining countries.
+Suppliers to Vaisala must ensure that proper precautions are taken in order not to source any minerals that have their origin in conflict areas, currently including but not limited to the tin, tungsten, tantalum, and gold mined in the Democratic Republic of Congo (DRC) or in adjoining countries.

 Reporting on Conflict Minerals

 Vaisala is using the Organisation for Economic Co-operation and Development (OECD) Guidance and the Conflict-Free Sourcing Initiative (CFSI) reporting template to document its compliance efforts with its customers.
 In turn, Vaisala requires that its suppliers (1) commit to being or becoming "conflict-free", which means that such supplier does not source conflict minerals and sourcing only from assured conflict-free smelters, and (2) provide to Vaisala completed declarations, using the CFSI reporting template, evidencing such commitment and documenting the countries of origin from which the supplier directly or indirectly sources tin, tantalum, tungsten and gold, as well as the compliance structure that the supplier has implemented.